Featured Image for the blog: AI in the Contact Center: Start with your Agent Experience

 First, change is slow—even if the capabilities were there to support all use cases, it would take years or decades for organizations to adopt to the point of agent replacement.
 Additionally, though generative AI can and should be the agent in some scenarios—think conversational IVR—those are only a sliver of scenarios handled by contact centers.
 Instead of an “either-or” mentality, leaders should think of contact center AI as a human-led, “better-together” story.

 Charlie referenced an interesting example to help paint this picture.
-Years ago, when radiologists began using AI to help them more efficiently and accurately detect cancers, some wondered if radiologists would be replaced by AI.
+Years ago, when radiologists began using AI to help them more efficiently and accurately detect cancers, some wondered if AI would replace radiologists.
 However, today, there are more radiologists in the United States than there were then, and the story has shifted from “When will AI replace radiologists?” to “When will radiologists who use AI replace radiologists who don’t?”

 The same can be said for contact center agents.
 Contact centers that use AI to improve agent efficiency and engagement—and, in turn, their customer experience—will outperform those that don’t and eventually make the latter a thing of the past.